Herbert Money: Biography

-Early life
+Early life in Australia and New Zealand

-Herbert Money, the eldest son of Edwin and Mary Money, was born in Queensland, Australia, on 29 November 1899.
+Herbert Money was the eldest son of Edwin and Mary Money, and was born in Queensland, Australia, on 29 November 1899.
 He moved with his family to Christchurch, New Zealand, in 1904.

-Money's parents had been officers in The Salvation Army and Herbert became a Christian early in his life.
-Around the age of eight he was enrolled as a junior soldier of The Salvation Army in the old barracks of The Salvation Army Christchurch City Corps.
-From about 1910, the Money family worshipped at Oxford Terrace Baptist Church.
-In 1918, the family moved yet again, to worship at Richmond Mission.
+Money's parents had been officers in The Salvation Army and he became a Christian early in his life.
+Around the age of eight he was enrolled as a junior soldier of The Salvation Army in the old barracks of the SA Christchurch City Corps.
+Between 1910 and 1918, the family worshipped at Oxford Terrace Baptist Church.
+In 1918, the family moved again, to worship at Richmond Mission.

-After a year as a day student at the Christchurch Technical College, Money left school at the age of 15 to contribute to the family income.
-He spent a couple of years with Turnbull and Jones, a firm of electrical engineers, and then joined the staff of T H Green's wholesale grocers where he remained till the end of 1919.
-He was determined to pursue a higher education and, while continuing with daytime employment, successfully compressed into a year of night study a year of full-time day tuition.
+After a year as a day student at the Christchurch Technical College, he left school at the age of 15 to contribute to the family income.
+He spent two years with Turnbull and Jones, a firm of electrical engineers, and then joined the staff of T H Green's wholesale grocers for two years.
+He was determined to pursue a higher education and, while continuing with daytime employment, successfully compressed a year of full-time study into a year of night study.
 In 1920, he matriculated and became a probation teacher at Christchurch East Primary School.

 In 1921, Money entered Teachers' Training College and Canterbury University College.
-In 1924, he wrote the thesis for the MA degree.
-His mentor was Professor James Shelley, a man he much admired.
+In 1924, he wrote the thesis for his MA degree.
+His mentor was Professor James Shelley.
 The following year he gained diplomas in education and social science.

-From 1924 on he served on the staff of Christchurch Technical College until his departure for Peru in 1927.
+From 1924 he served on the staff of Christchurch Technical College until his departure for Peru in 1927.